-- There will be sightseeing on foot for both short and extended periods of time, often on uneven surfaces. - There is an uphill walk on natural terrain in the Cameron Highlands - There is a long staircase at the Batu Caves, though this has a handrail and can be taken at your pace. - You will be required to get on and off small boats without assistance.
+- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - There will be sightseeing on foot for both short and extended periods of time, often on uneven surfaces. - There is an uphill walk on natural terrain in the Cameron Highlands - There is a trail hike of up to three hours on natural terrain in the rainforest in Khao Sok National Park.
+The exact trail will be selected by the guide, based on the group's ability and local weather conditions on the day. - There is a long staircase at the Batu Caves, though this has a handrail and can be taken at your pace. - Boarding and alighting from various boat sizes independently is part of the experience.